 For cats that do become dehydrated, veterinary attention is vital.
 Often, these cats will benefit from IV fluids.
 The vet may also prescribe medication to help with digestive problems.

 If your cat eats a lot of nutmeg, they may develop some other issues, as well.
-Symptoms usually start with vomiting around 3-6 hours after ingestion.
+Signs usually start with vomiting around 3-6 hours after ingestion.
 This can be followed by central nervous system effects.
-Disorientation is typically the first symptom cat owners notice.
+Disorientation is typically the first signs cat owners notice.
 Your feline may appear lost or lose coordination.
 They may also vocalize randomly, such as meowing at the wall or in no particular direction.
-Because the cat really doesn’t know what’s going on, they don’t hide these symptoms.
+Because the cat really doesn’t know what’s going on, they don’t hide these signs.

-In very serious cases, tremors and seizures may occur and these symptoms may even lead to death.
-Therefore, if you begin to notice any of these neurological symptoms, it is vital that you visit your vet.
+In very serious cases, tremors and seizures may occur, and these may even lead to death.
+Therefore, if you begin to notice any of these neurological signs, you must visit your vet.

-Cats must eat quite a bit of nutmeg to develop serious symptoms.
+Cats must eat quite a bit of nutmeg to develop serious signs.
 For instance, the general estimate is that it would take 1 teaspoon to harm an adult cat.

 Still, we don’t recommend just leaving nutmeg laying around.
 Preferably, raw nutmeg should be put away.
 We also don’t recommend feeding your cat anything containing nutmeg.
 While most baked goods don’t contain much nutmeg, you preferably don’t want your cat eating any nutmeg.